usdot-jpo-ode/wzdx/README.md

 The department's implementation plan is two-fold:
 1. **Support IOOs to stand up feeds using the common core:** Upon finalization of the first iteration of work zone data specification, data producers will utilize the specification to make their respective active work zone data feeds available for use by non-government users.
 2.  **Support original equipmemt manufacturers (OEMs) & navigation application parties incorporate data:** These users will then use the harmonized data in a meaningful way.
-These two outcomes will result in the establishment of the voluntary date exchange of work zone data (i.e., a minimum viable product (MVP) of harmonized work zone data).
-This approach is intended to be repeatably leading to the accelerated harmonization of local data.

 The following **data producers** and **data users** (i.e., the WZDx Working Group) voluntarily committed to participating and have been actively involved in the development of the standardized data specification: